Your 2023 9-Point SEO Checklist

 - Redirect pages with zero development skill

-Learn more about the paid and free versions of Yoast SEO to see which is best for your site.
+There are paid and free versions of Yoast SEO, so you will also have to look at the features to see which is the best for your site.

 In this SEO checklist, we’ll touch on each step of keyword research generally – but if you want to learn more, we delve into this concept more thoroughly in our beginner’s guide to keyword research.

-For now, we’ll start with the basics with this SEO checklist for new websites.
+For now, we’ll start with this SEO checklist for new websites.

 No one knows your business better than you do.
 That’s why keyword research always starts with a brainstorming session to create a seed list of potential keywords.

-This list should include any terms that you know are relevant to your business.
-Anything that may refer to your specific company, industry, or even headquarters is a smart start to keyword research.
+This list should include any terms you know are relevant to your business.
+Anything referring to your specific company, industry, or even headquarters is a smart start to keyword research.

-For example, a local thrift store could start with keywords like “vintage t-shirts in [their city]” or “thrift shop [their city].”
+For example, a local thrift store could start with keywords like “vintage t-shirts in [city]” or “thrift shop [city].”

-While your company will differ from these examples, the principle is the same — think of keywords that your customers probably search.
+While your company will differ from these examples, the principle is the same — think of keywords your customers probably search for naturally and go from there.

 No matter what keywords you choose, make sure you research their search volume, cost-per-click (CPC), and competition.
 Following this part of this website optimization checklist will benefit your SEO strategy by helping you target the most valuable keywords.